 What is show jumping?

 Sometimes called stadium jumping the idea of show jumping is for the horse and rider to jump a series of obstacles usually laid out in a specific course.
-The jumps can vary in height, width and complexity with some including water and need to be cleared within a set time.
+The jumps can vary in height, width, and complexity with some including water and need to be cleared within a set time.
 It’s a test of the horse and rider’s athleticism as well as their accuracy and control.

 - Grand Prix – This is the top level of competition and involves a course with between 10 and 16 obstacles that can be up to 1.6m (5’ 3”) high and 2m (6’ 7”) wide.
 Both the Olympics and World Equestrian Games along with most other International competitions use the Grand Prix format.

 - Puissance – This is where the riders take it in turns to jump one fence with a rider being immediately eliminated if they knock the fence down.
 When every rider has jumped the fence its height is increased.
-This happens every time until there’s either no riders left or the fence is too high, in this case the remaining riders will all draw.
+This happens every time until there are either no riders left or the fence is too high, in this case the remaining riders will all draw.
 A puissance fence can easily reach over 2.1m (7’), but at pony club level puissance is known as Chase me Charlie.

 - Six-bar – The fences in six-bar events are placed in a straight line with them increasing in height as the horse and rider progress.
 These events work in a similar way the puissance class in that after each round the fences are raised until the remains riders either tie or only one rider is left.

 - Accumulator – Sometimes called gambler’s choice, riders competing in accumulator events can choose their own way around the course with points being awarded for the difficulty of each fence they clear.
-At the end the points are added up and the rider with the most number of points is declared the winner.
+At the end, the points are added up and the rider with the most number of points is declared the winner.
 Unlike most other events you don’t lose points for knocking a fence down, you just collect points for every fence you clear.

 - Match race – Also known as double slalom this is similar to the Camas Prairie Stump Race in barrel racing where two riders compete at the same time on identical courses.
 Unlike the Camas Prairie Stump Race though match race events are normally timed with the fastest rider winning if both riders clear the course.

-- Touch class – The course layout and format is similar to regular jumping classes but instead of only getting faults if you know a fence down you’ll receive 4 faults if you even touch a fence.
+- Touch class – The course layout and format are similar to regular jumping classes but instead of only getting faults if you know a fence down you’ll receive 4 faults if you even touch a fence.

-- Faults converted – These events are like normally classes but instead of collecting faults you collect time penalties.
+- Faults converted – These events are like normal classes but instead of collecting faults you collect time penalties.
 Each fault is 4 seconds and they’re added to your time at the end of the round.

 - Novice – These events are for horses with little or no experience in competitive jumping.
 There are three different levels to novice events depending on how many wins a horse already has.